-Below are recommendations on what a typical budget might look like based on your price point.
+Below are recommendations on what a typical budget may look like based on your price point.

-The National Kitchen and Bath Association recommends investing between 10% and 25% of your homes value into a kitchen remodel.
-The three price points can be categorized as “Good, Better, and Best”.
+The National Kitchen and Bath Association recommends investing between 10% and 25% of your home's value into a kitchen remodel.

 Good- 10-15% of your home's value